 Across the board, lot size for smaller lots and single-wides is between 960 and 2600 sq. ft.
 It’s imperative you know what size your home is so that you know how much space you have left.
 Also, remember to account for the individual dimensions in width and length.

 This one is almost a given.
 The only thing that might differ from park to park is how they bill you.
 Some may include the fees as part of your lot rental while others keep them separate.
 For convenience, it’s usually the former.

 Municipalities usually have garbage pickups once a week.
 Ask your park owner what day that happens so you can take full advantage of it.

 Just like garbage pickup, utilities fall under basic services that most mobile home parks should (and do) include in their lot rent.
 Again, they might bill this in different ways.
 These could have a more significant impact on you than garbage fees:

-- Divided equally: In this method, the mobile home park receives their utility bill in full and divides it up equally among the residents.
-This is probably the least preferred method ass there is a lack of transparency and the more thrifty residents still need to cough up.
+- Divided equally: In this method, the mobile home park receives its utility bill in full and divides it up equally among the residents.
+This is probably the least preferred method as there is a lack of transparency and the more thrifty residents still need to cough up.

 - Divided per resident: Through this method, each home has its own water and electricity meters installed.
 When the park gets billed, it sends each home an invoice for their individual usage.

 - Flat rate: This one is rare, but you might encounter it.
 In this instance, mobile home parks charge a flat monthly rate for utilities.
 While it may be attractive because you have a fixed bill every month, it could also lead you to pay for more than you use.

 In some parks, the owner or management has nothing to do with your bill at all.
 Each resident is charged and billed directly by the local municipality.